Help, My Controlling Behavior Is Ruining Relationships

-Tips to kick-start a change in your controlling behavior
+Tips to kick-start change in your controlling behavior.

 Posted Jul 21, 2010

-Simply put, they do it to keep their anxiety (fear) at bay believing that they cannot find peace as long as people or situations around them are not ok and they don't know any other way of functioning.
+Simply put, they do it to keep their anxiety or fear at bay believing that they cannot find peace as long as people or situations around them are not okay and they don't know any other way of functioning.
 No one plans to do this for life but for many people it may be there as long as they can remember.

 Jody, one of my former clients, described her life this way:

 "I wake up every morning with a feeling of dread and urgency.
-My mind quickly races through a list of people I love or care about, or maybe even just met or heard about, reviewing in my mind the pressing issues, needs and problems of anyone or anything that may need my attention or my help that day.
-Next my mind turns to the list of things that my husband or my 2 children need to do.
+My mind quickly races through a list of people I love or care about, or maybe even just met or heard about, reviewing in my mind the pressing issues, needs, and problems of anyone or anything that may need my attention or my help that day.
+Next, my mind turns to the list of things that my husband or my two children need to do.
 I have to be sure that no one forgets anything that might cause problems later.
-If I don't come up with anything significant I might search further into what might happen in the future that could be prevented if only I could think of it and take some action.
+If I don't come up with anything significant, I might search further into what might happen in the future that could be prevented if only I could think of it and take some action.
 I am exhausted before I start."

-In the big picture of her life, Jody was surrounded by two types of people, those who depended on her and could not function without her support and those who resented her and complained that she needed to mind her own business and stop trying to fix them.
-Despite her efforts, she could not make anyone happy and in the end she felt unappreciated, criticized and alone.
+In the big picture, Jody was surrounded by two types of people, those who depended on her and could not function without her support and those who resented her and complained that she needed to mind her own business and stop trying to fix them.
+Despite her efforts, she could not make anyone happy and in the end, she felt unappreciated, criticized, and alone.

-A child in this situation, as early as age 3, may begin to prop up their parents and become a little adult very early on.
-If the stress continues, fear increases and the use of attempts to control what they can, becomes compulsive and unconscious.
-It is more likely to happen with children who are helpers, and/or leaders by nature, often first born boys or girls feel proud of themselves for helping and it is encouraged or reinforced by parents and other influential adults.
-They may also have a tendency toward anxiety, worry and perfectionism which will only make it worse.
+A child in this situation, as early as age 3, may begin to prop up their parents and become a little adult early on.
+If the stress continues, fear increases and the attempts to control what they can become compulsive and unconscious.
+It is more likely to happen with children who are helpers, and/or leaders by nature, often firstborn boys or girls feel proud of themselves for helping and it is encouraged or reinforced by parents and other influential adults.
+They may also have a tendency toward anxiety, worry, and perfectionism that make it worse.

 How does one change a pattern that is so ingrained?
 It may take years but it is worth the effort and may in fact save your life.
-In fact, research shows that stress related illness can be a serious issue for anyone whose mind is full of negative thoughts and worry.
-In addition to the ordinary stress that we all deal with, the controller has the self created stress of feeling responsible for preventing disasters by obsessively focusing on the possible problems or even tragedies that may occur if he/she neglects something.
+In fact, research shows that stress-related illness can be a serious problem for anyone whose mind is full of negative thoughts and worry.
+In addition to the ordinary stress that we all deal with, the controller has the self-created stress of feeling responsible for preventing disasters by obsessively focusing on the possible problems or even tragedies that may occur if they neglect something.

 Therapy is a good option and will speed up the process.
 But here are some other tips:

-2. Learn all you can about anxiety and how to manage it rather than trying to micro-manage everything around you.
-Read books about it, carry tools with you - books, audio books, music, a journal to write in, pray.
+- Learn all you can about anxiety and how to manage it rather than trying to micro-manage everything around you.
+Read books about it, carry tools with you—books, audiobooks, music, a journal to write in, pray.
 Pause and use a tool before you act on the fear you are feeling.
-Without tools you are alone with your own obsessive thinking.
+Without tools, you are alone with your own obsessive thinking.
 With practice, that will change too.

-3. Identify a friend or two with whom you have an equal and reciprocal relationship and begin to tell them about your anxiety.
+- Identify a friend or two with whom you have an equal and reciprocal relationship and begin to tell them about your anxiety.
 Stop talking about other people in your life and share your internal struggles with someone who has something to offer you.
 Ask for help with your fear or at the very least get some healthy distraction from your thoughts.
-Anti anxiety medications and/or alcohol are not a good option if you want to change and grow.
+Anti-anxiety medications and, or, alcohol are not good options if you want to change and grow.

-4. Find a support group.
-Easy options available in all communities would be Al Anon or Codependents Anonymous 12 step groups or local Church groups.
+- Find a support group.
+Easy options available in all communities would be Al-Anon or local church groups.
 You may find that some of the people you are helping would love to help you too but you don't ask or you don't accept help.

-5. Try a "no advice" policy with those you love.
+- Try a "no advice" policy with those you love.
 It's a hard habit to break but being conscious is the first step.
-Sometimes advice is disguised in this language - "Have you ever tried . . .?", "I know someone who can help you with that.", "What worked for me is . . .", "Here is a book that helped me", "I have aspirin in my purse!"
+Sometimes advice is disguised in this language: "I know someone who can help you with that."
+"Here is a book that helped me."
+"I have aspirin in my purse."

-6. Remind yourself that the best way to love someone is to let them be who they are which includes mistakes, hurts and even losses.
+- The best way to love someone is to let them be who they are and that includes mistakes, hurts, and even losses.
 They and you will learn more from a mistake than from taking someone else's advice or reminders to prevent anything bad from happening.
 A wise therapist once said to me "Do you really want to deprive those you love of the benefits of learning from their own experiences?
 They too have a need to write their own story."

-7. You will be very uncomfortable at first when you no longer use the crutch of helping others as your primary relationship skill.
+- You will be very uncomfortable at first when you no longer use the crutch of helping others as your primary relationship skill.
 Pay attention to your emotional reactions.
-You may feel guilty, selfish, inadequate and definitely helpless when you begin to accept others as they are and allow things to happen that are less than perfect.
-Be gentle and kind with yourself.
+You may feel guilty, selfish, inadequate, and definitely helpless when you begin to accept others as they are and allow things to happen that are less than perfect.
+Be gentle and kind to yourself.
 Worry has been your hobby and you will need to find new things to focus on.